-But, have you ever wondered when and where wheelchairs were created, and how their use became so widespread?
+- But, have you ever wondered when and where wheelchairs were created, and how their use became so widespread?

 Let’s take a look at the history of wheelchairs and find out.

-- The Invention of the Power Wheelchair
+Ancient History of the Wheelchair

 No one knows exactly when the first wheelchair was created.
 Although wheels and chairs were early human inventions, many centuries went by without wheelchairs being used.